Kyome22/Telescopure/README.md

 ## How to be the Default Browser

-The goal is to make MinBrowser the Default Browser.
+The goal is to make Telescopure the Default Browser.

 [Apple - Preparing Your App to be the Default Browser or Email Client](https://developer.apple.com/documentation/xcode/preparing-your-app-to-be-the-default-browser-or-email-client)

 ## Debug Functions

-The following page can be used for debugging MinBrowser.
+The following page can be used for debugging Telescopure.

 https://kyome.io/debug/index.html